Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 2 years

-Avast SecureLine VPN gives users a 60-day free trial to try out the VPN (although some pages mention a seven-day free trial).
+Avast SecureLine VPN gives users a 60-day free trial to try out the VPN.
 It also offers a 30-day money-back guarantee.

-Overall, Avast SecureLine has all the necessary features for a VPN.
-You can easily connect to the VPN provider and the product’s dashboard shows you exactly what server you’re connected to, along with your virtual IP address.
+Avast SecureLine has all the necessary features for a modern VPN.
+You can easily connect to the VPN provider and the product’s dashboard shows exactly which server you’re connected to, along with your virtual IP address.

 Avast also offers both a manual and Smart VPN solution, so you have optimal control over your VPN usage.
 The Smart VPN feature allows you to set certain situations where you want to be connected to a VPN.
-If one of these parameters is true, then Smart VPN will connect automatically.
+If one of these conditions is met, Smart VPN will connect automatically.

 Server count and countries